brianstorti/conversion-api/README.md

 * I'm just using `sinatra-param`'s default error handling.
 Ideally I'd like to have better/custom error messages for each problem. (e.g. When a required query param is missing, it just says "Parameter is required".)

-* The csv search is vary naive.
+* The csv search is very naive.
 It just loops through each line, sequentially, trying to find a match.
 This is not really a problem for this small sampling data (`200ms` in the worst case), just it can get embarrassing with a big csv.